SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 Notes:

 * The .NET Core version of the scanner does not support TFS XAML builds and automatic finding/conversion of Code Coverage files.
-Apart from that, the two versions of scanner have the same capabilities and command line arguments.
+Apart from that, both versions of scanner have the same capabilities and command line arguments.

 ## Analysis steps
 ### Begin